Chewy Chocolate Chip Cookies – the BEST recipe to get soft and chewy chocolate chip cookies! You will never make another chocolate chip cookie recipe.

 - In the bowl of a stand mixer fitted with a paddle attachment (or with a hand mixer), cream together butter, brown sugar, and granulated sugar until fluffy.
 Add egg and vanilla and mix.

-- Sift in flour, cornstarch, baking soda and salt.
-Mix until just combined.
-Fold in chocolate chips using a rubber spatula.
+- Fold in chocolate chips using a rubber spatula.

 - Drop dough, using a tablespoon, onto a prepared baking sheet.
 Bake for 8-10 minutes, just until the edges start to brown.
 The insides will not brown.